Employee reimbursements

 Offering cell phone reimbursement isn't just about being a kind-hearted boss.
 There are actually laws surrounding what employees are entitled to when it comes to compensation for personal cell phone use.
 Some even compare it to unauthorized overtime.

 These laws protect both employees and employers.
-Without a stipend in place, staff members can sue their employers for associated costs.
-On the flip side, employees may be liable for compromising secure company information.
+Without a stipend, staff members can sue their employers for associated costs.
+On the other hand, employees may be liable for compromising secure company information.

 While these laws vary from state to state, California is leading the way in this growing trend.
-These changes came on the heels of a controversial court case: Cochran vs. Schwan's Home Services.
+These changes followed a controversial court case: Cochran vs. Schwan's Home Services.

 With so many different laws and unclear expectations, how can companies create a compliant, reasonable cell phone reimbursement policy?

-Some are going as far as banning cell phones in the workplace, to avoid the risk and complications associated with creating policies and stipends.
+Some are even banning cell phones in the workplace to avoid the risk and complications associated with creating policies and stipends.
 The downside is that this could potentially impact employee productivity and company morale.

-Instead of resigning yourself to being "damned if you do and damned if you don't", let's examine different ways to approach the cell phone reimbursement debate.
+Instead of resigning yourself to being "damned if you do and damned if you don't," let's see how you can create a cell phone reimbursement policy that doesn’t speak debate but is reasonable and catered to the needs of your organization.

 While this is an unpopular solution for many employers, for some, it's more about peace of mind.
 By simply paying for your staff's cell phone bills, you're sidestepping any sticky legal issues or long, drawn-out debates over percentages.